vpon-sdk/vpon-sdk.github.io/en/ios/dmp/ios-dmp-en.md

 ---

 ### System requirement
-Deployment target 7.0 above.
+Deployment target 9.0 above.

 ### Import SDK
 You can [download Vpon DMP SDK here]({{site.dnldurl}}/vpadn-dmp-iOS-1.1.1-26cc98c.tar.gz).
 A Objective-c Header file and a lib file will included.
 Please follow the steps below to integrate Vpon DMP SDK to your Xcode project.

-1. Add below lib to your project:
+1. Add the lib (.a file) to your project:
+2. Add the Header file below to your project:
 * `VpadnAnalytics.h`
 * `VATracker.h`
 * `VpadnDictionaryBuilder.h`